-The usage of the next_ORB, data_descriptor, rq_fmt, spd, max_payload, page_size and data_size fields and the notify and page_table_present bits (abbreviated as n and p, respectively, in the figure above) is defined by ANSI NCITS 325-1998.
-The rq_fmt field shall be zero.
+The usage of the next\ORB, data\descriptor, rq\fmt, spd, max\payload, page\size and data\size fields and the notify and page\table\present bits (abbreviated as n and p, respectively, in the figure above) is defined by ANSI NCITS 325-1998.
+The rq fmt field shall be zero.

-NOTE - For most SBP-2 implementations the notify bit should always be one so that the SBP-2 initiator software may accurately determine completion status for each ORB; this is a consequence of the unordered execution model.
+NOTE - For most SBP-2 PPDT implementations the notify bit should always be one so that the SBP-2 initiator software may accurately determine completion status for each ORB; this is a consequence of the unordered execution model.
 Other implementations that do not require completion status notification for each ORB may be possible if information is shared between the SBP-2 initiator and its client application(s) but the implementation details are beyond the scope of this document.

-The direction bit (abbreviated as d in the figure above) shall specify the direction of data transfer for the buffer described by data_descriptor.
+The direction bit (abbreviated as d in the figure above) shall specify the direction of data transfer for the buffer described by data\descriptor.
 If the direction bit is zero, the target shall use Serial Bus read transactions to fetch data from the buffer (the flow direction is from the initiator to the target).
-Otherwise, when the direction bit is one, the target shall use Serial Bus write transactions to store data in the buffer (the flow direction).
+Otherwise, when the direction bit is one, the target shall use Serial Bus write transactions to store data in the buffer (the flow direction is from the target to the initiator).